 Cue the breakouts!

-To ward off this greasy fate, beware of treating oily skin with products containing things like squalene, paraffin, mineral oil, petroleum jelly, or coconut oil (even if your sister’s auntie’s best friend’s cousin swears by it).
+To ward off this greasy fate, beware of treating oily skin with products that list ingredients like squalene and squalane, paraffin, mineral oil, petroleum jelly, or coconut oil (even if your sister’s auntie’s best friend’s cousin swears by it).

-See, our endocrine system is responsible for producing and regulating hormones.
+See, our endocrine system some responsible for producing and regulating hormones.
 But some substances can mimic or imbalance these hormones, throwing our endocrine system totally out of whack.

 Who cares?
 You’re not a teenager ruled by the ebb and flow of hormones...right?